Manchester United FC

 After that, the team played under Tommy Docherty, who was even more conducive to success.
-However, Tommy was sacked and replaced by Dave Sexton, who was more cautious.
-Later, he was also sacked and replaced by Ron Atkinson.
+Nevertheless, in 1977 Docherty was replaced by Dave Sexton, who was more cautious.
+In 1981, he was replaced by Ron Atkinson.

 The Alex Ferguson era

-Finally, the club appointed Alex Ferguson in the year 1986.
-Though it can be pretty hard to believe, however, the first years of Ferguson's coaching were extremely difficult until the team won a victory in the FA Cup in the year 1990.
+The club appointed Alex Ferguson as manager in the year 1986.
+Though it can be pretty hard to believe, however, the first years of Ferguson's coaching were extremely difficult until the team won a victory in the FA Cup in 1990.
 Over the next twenty years, the club won at least 25 major trophies, including around eleven League titles.

 Manchester United won the first Double in the year of 1994.
 Next, it became the first English club to win a Treble while winning the FA Cup, the Premier League, and UEFA Champions League simultaneously during 1998-1999.
-Later, the team beat Palmeiras and became the club world champions.
+The team continued the fabulous upswing by beating Palmeiras to become the club world champions.

-When Alex Ferguson departed permanently from the post he had 1986-2013 the team's result would decrease.
-None of David Moyes, Ryan Giggs and the reputable Louis van Gaal could repeat the success Ferguson formula.
+When Alex Ferguson departed permanently from the post he had 1986-2013 the team's result would decline.
+None of David Moyes, Ryan Giggs and the reputable Louis van Gaal, in the manager role, could repeat the successful Ferguson formula.

 For the 2016/2017 season José Mourinho was appointed a manager with three years contract.
 This was a state of the club's ambition to continue to expand its capacity, maintain its on-field success and unbeatable winning record and hold its royal legacy.